radualexandrub/AndroidApp-ToDo-Journal-Timer-Quiz/README.md

 ```
 - Import the project into Android Studio by selecting build.gradle or settings.gradle from the root of the project.
 - Run the app using the "play" or "debug" button.

+## More details about the functionalities:
+1. ToDo List (Organizer)
+  - create and delete tasks
+  - the tasks are saved locally using SQLite
+2. Journal
+  - create and delete entries that have multiple fields (title, description, date)
+  - the entries are saved in cloud using Firebase
+3. Simple countdown timer
+  - Countdown from 25 minutes that can be paused, resumed or stopped/reset
+4. Simple Quiz with the same questions
+  - Every answer has a number of points that can be cumulated
+  - The value of the cumulated sum will be within a range
+  - For every range there will be a different returned value (eg. Based on your previous answers, your hobby could be X)
+  - The returned value will be written in a .txt file
+5. Simple list of book entries
+  - An activity will read the returned value within .txt file and will show a book that could be useful along the recommended hobby

 ## Dependencies and versions used:
 ```